-The showing of a movie with sexually frank scenes at a drive-in theater in Richland, Washington led to the conviction of the manager on obscenity charges.
-A police officer had viewed the film from outside the theater's fence.
+The showing of a movie with sexually frank scenes at a drive-in theater in Richland, Washington, led to the conviction of the manager on obscenity charges.
 However, the Supreme Court overturned the conviction, saying the state's laws failed to give 'fair notice' to film exhibitors as to what was prohibited.
-Justice Warren Burger's comments about narrowly drawn public nuisance laws resurfaced in later cases before the Court.
-(This photo of a drive-in theater sign for a Paducah, Kentucky, theater is from 1979, and made available by the Library of Congress.)
+This photo of a drive-in theater sign for a Paducah, Kentucky, theater is from 1979.
+(Image via Library of Congress, public domain)

 In Rabe v.
 Washington, 405 U.S. 313 (1972), the Supreme Court reversed the obscenity conviction of the manager of a drive-in movie theater in Richland, Washington.

 Drive-in manager argued movie with sexual scenes was protected by the First Amendment